cocos3d/cocos3d/README.md

 cocos2d & OpenGL Version Compatibility
 -----------------------------------------

-cocos3d under iOS and Android is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline OpenGL ES 2.0, and is compatible with `cocos2d` `1.1` and `1.0.1`,
-for using fixed-pipeline OpenGL ES 1.1.
+cocos3d under iOS and Android is compatible with `cocos2d` `2.1`, for using programmable-pipeline OpenGL ES 2.0, and is compatible with `cocos2d` `1.1`, for using fixed-pipeline OpenGL ES 1.1.

-cocos3d under OSX is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline
-OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` and `1.0.1` under OSX.
+cocos3d under OSX is compatible with `cocos2d` `2.1`, for using programmable-pipeline OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` under OSX.

-When linking to a cocos2d library version, keep in mind that if you want to use shaders and a programmable pipeline using OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX), you must use a `cocos2d 2.x` version, and if you want to use a fixed pipeline using OpenGL ES 1.1 (iOS & Android), you must use a `cocos2d 1.x` version.
+When linking to a cocos2d library version, keep in mind that if you want to use shaders and a programmable pipeline using OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX), you must use the `cocos2d 2.1` version, and if you want to use a fixed pipeline using OpenGL ES 1.1 (iOS & Android), you must use the `cocos2d 1.1` version.

 Because of this, you cannot mix the use of fixed and programmable pipelines within a single app.
 However, you can easily change whether an app uses a programmable or fixed rendering pipeline by